krizsai/automate-cult-play-booking/README.md

 ## Installation Steps
 1. Clone the repository
 2. Install dependencies
-(If required — skip if none are used)
 3. Create a configuration file

 Create a file named config.js in the root directory.